NervanaSystems/ngraph-neon/doc/source/api.rst

     :widths: 30, 70
     :delim: |

-    :meth:`ngraph.variable` | Create a trainable variable.
+    :meth:`neon.variable` | Create a trainable variable.
-	:meth:`ngraph.persistent_tensor` | Tensor that persists across computations.
+	:meth:`neon.persistent_tensor` | Tensor that persists across computations.
-	:meth:`ngraph.placeholder` | Used for input values, typically from host.
+	:meth:`neon.placeholder` | Used for input values, typically from host.
-	:meth:`ngraph.constant` | Immutable constant that can be inlined.
+	:meth:`neon.constant` | Immutable constant that can be inlined.

 Assigning the above tensors requires defining ``Axis``, which can be done using the following methods: